-The savannah grasslands of the Maasai Mara are invaluable in the fight against climate change because healthy grasslands serve as carbon sinks, absorbing significant amounts carbon from the atmosphere.
+The savannah grasslands of the Maasai Mara are invaluable in the fight against climate change because healthy grasslands serve as carbon sinks, absorbing significant amounts of carbon from the atmosphere.
 While the natural grazing patterns of wildlife don’t typically affect grassland health, large numbers of livestock can quickly graze vast portions of grasslands to depletion.
 As frequent droughts have led to a reduction in the availability of grazing lands, and population growth has seen an increase in the number of livestock owned by herders, overgrazing of limited grass has become a threat to the health of grasslands in the Mara.

 By pursuing sustainable grassland management efforts such as promoting rotational grazing in the conservancies, the MMWCA could ensure that optimal amounts of carbon are sequestered from the atmosphere and generate carbon credits in the process.
 The MMWCA could then sell these credits to the voluntary carbon market where they could be purchased by individuals and companies looking to offset their carbon footprint.

 With this in mind, we linked the MMWCA with two organizations involved in the carbon credit space.
 The first organization was Conservation International, an international non-profit environmental organization that helped facilitate a successful project to sell and generate carbon credits in Kenya’s Chyulu Hills.
-The second organization was Ahueni AG- a non-profit company established by LGT Venture Philanthropy, Summa Equity, Baggins AG, My Capital AG and Weitblick GMBH, engaging capital to develop and finance carbon offset projects responsibly, and in ways that prioritize local communities.
-Ahueni was specifically established with the purpose of developing the is carbon project in the Mara.
+The second organization was Ahueni AG- a non-profit company established by LGT Venture Philanthropy, Summa Equity, Baggins AG, MV Capital AG and Weitblick GMBH, engaging capital to develop and finance carbon offset projects responsibly, and in ways that prioritize local communities.
+Ahueni was specifically established with the purpose of developing this carbon project in the Mara.